jimjonesbr/rdf_fdw/README.md

 `DISTINCT` is pushed down to the SPARQL `SELECT` when possible.
 If the foreign table's `sparql` option already contains `DISTINCT` or `REDUCED`, rdf_fdw will not push SQL `DISTINCT` again.
 There is no SPARQL equivalent of `DISTINCT ON`, so that PostgreSQL feature is always evaluated locally.

+A `DISTINCT` describes what the statement returns, which is not what the scan beneath it reads.
+It is therefore not sent when an aggregate, a window function, a `GROUP BY` or a `HAVING` sits in between and counts the rows: removing duplicates before counting them would change the count. `SELECT DISTINCT col FROM t` is pushed down as before.

 Example:

 ```sql